mj-linane/OR-CS4All-Python-Examples/1.programming-fundamentals-with-makecode/03-scorekeeper-instructions/03-scorekeeper-instructions.md

 ## Topic 2: Coding A Score Keeper Overview

 You will be creating a program that will act as a scorekeeper for the Rock Paper Scissors game.
-They will need to create variables for the parts of scorekeeping that change over the course of a gaming session.
+They will need to create variables for the parts of scorekeeper that change over the course of a gaming session.
 What are those variables?

 - The number of times the first player wins
 - The number of times the second player wins